Blue Green Algae Health Advisories

-Current Blue Green Algae Advisories
+Current Cyanobacteria Advisories

-• Avoid all contact with blue-green algae (cyanobacteria) blooms.
+• Avoid all contact with cyanobacterial blooms.
 If contact occurs, wash with tap water as soon as possible.

-• Do not swim or wade (or allow your pets to swim or wade) in any areas where blue-green algae (cyanobacteria) is visible.
+• Do not swim or wade or allow your pets to swim or wade in any areas where cyanobacteria is visible.

 • Do not feed whole fish or fish trimmings from this lake to your pets.